vkuzel/Quantum-Leap-Gradle-Plugin/README.md

 ### Configuration

-Add plugin dependency into the root project's `build.gradle` file.
-Then configure name of the Spring Boot sub-project and finally apply the plugin.
+Add the plugin dependency into the root project's `build.gradle` file and apply the plugin.

 ````groovy
 buildscript {